AleMis/TasksManager/README.md

 TasksManager is web application based on REST architecture and CRUD assumptions.

-TasksManager is provides opportunity to create and to manage tasks list.
+TasksManager provides opportunity to create and to manage tasks list.
 The application is also integrated with Trello.com.

 Technology:
  - Java